Thoko14/proptagon/README.md

-# PropBase Landing Page
+# Proptagon Landing Page

-A static marketing landing page for PropBase - a comprehensive property investment platform for Australia.
+A static marketing landing page for Proptagon - a comprehensive property investment platform for Australia.

 ## Overview

-This is a standalone static website showcasing PropBase's modules and features.
+This is a standalone static website showcasing Proptagon's modules and features.
 It serves as a marketing site with landing pages for each module:

 - **Grow** - Property growth analysis with interactive maps (Live)
 - **Invest** - Investment decisions and planning (Coming Soon)